pure0022/math-IR-ARQMath-CompuBERT/README.md

 <br><br>

 #### The Final IR Model
 The model is fine-tuned in the FinalProject.ipynb file in this GitHub.
 Within that file you will see every step to recreate the IR system.
 A sample tsv of results are provided - query-A.301.tsv.
 This is the results for query-A.301 from the ARQMath competition.
+Full Results are published in written report.
 <br>
 #### Evaluation
 To evaluate the IR system component of the model, you must download the list of Topics for ARQMath Task 1 (download here: https://drive.google.com/drive/folders/16YHs8kqWRedSTOMDJSzHjGPg4sCl6GEC) into the same data folder where you stored the Post data.
+For evaluation you also need to make sure you download the latest trec_eval tool (https://trec.nist.gov/trec_eval/).
+Download and unzip this file in the working directory and change argument for "trec_eval" to the associated directory.